 About me

-Neurodiversity-affirming support for children, teens and families
+Neurodiversity-affirming support for children, teens and parents

 I didn't come to this work through a planned career change.
 I came to it because I needed answers for my son and, along the way, for myself.
 Navigating school struggles, diagnosis, decisions around medication, and the emotional impact ADHD can have on children and families showed me just how overwhelming this journey can feel.
 I get it from both sides: the guilt, the overwhelm, the 2am worry, and the relief when things finally start to make sense.